 \section{Introduction}

-Indoor panorama photography has exploded in the last five years.
-Pioneered by Ricoh Theta, consumer grade panorama cameras are prevalent on the market, whose applications range from real-estate, entertainment, surveillance, and more.
-The real-estate application is particularly successful, where Ricoh Theta cameras alone have collected 100 million panoramas from residential houses.
-This massive indoor panorama collection allows house renters/buyers/realtors to browse immersive 360 interior views for tens of millions of houses, already a great commercial success.
-However, a panorama collection per house is extremely sparse (i.e., one panorama per room with little to no visual overlaps) and even leaves some rooms completely invisible.
-The data poses fundamental new challenges to current techniques, such as pose estimation or structure reconstruction, which could enable more sophisticated architectural analysis for further applications.
+Indoor panorama photography is exploding.
+Pioneered by Ricoh Theta~\cite{ricoh}, consumer-grade panorama cameras are prevalent on the market, whose applications range from real estate to entertainment and surveillance.
+Ricoh Theta cameras have collected 100 million panoramas from residential houses, which allow house renters/buyers/realtors to browse immersive 360 views for tens of millions of houses.
+However, these panorama collections are extremely sparse (\ie, one panorama per room with little visual overlaps) and even leave some rooms invisible, posing fundamental challenges to existing techniques.

+This paper presents a new floorplan restoration task, a benchmark, and a solution, which could exploit 100 million panoramas to create floorplans for tens of millions of houses.
+The potential applications range from real estate and construction industries (\eg, building code verification and property value assessment) to virtual and augmented reality.
+Concretely, the task is to take a partial floorplan inferred or manually curated from panorama images, and restore a complete floorplan.
+Note that the task is named ``restoration'', which is too ambiguous as reconstruction, but has a unique solution, and is more constrained than inpainting.

-This paper focuses on the task of floorplan reconstruction, where an input is a partial floorplan inferred or manually curated from panorama images, and an output is a complete floorplan.
-Reconstructed floorplans would allow further applications in the real-estate and construction domains (e.g., building code verification and property value assessment) as well as virtual and augmented reality industries (e.g., digital content creation).
-The technical challenge lies in the reconstruction or ``hallucination'' of invisible rooms and doors.
-Inferring invisible image or geometry data has been studied in computer vision in the context of image inpainting~\cite{inpaint2}, illumination inference~\cite{neural_illumination}, and surface reconstruction~\cite{xu2019disn}.
-To our knowledge, this paper is the first to tackle the hallucination of architectural components such as rooms and doors at the scale of an entire house.
+The technical challenge lies in the restoration or ``hallucination'' of invisible rooms and doors.
+Inferring invisible image or geometry data has been studied in computer vision in the context of image inpainting~\cite{inpaint2}, illumination inference~\cite{neural_illumination}, amodal segmentation\cite{amodal, amodal2}, and surface reconstruction~\cite{xu2019disn}.
+To our knowledge, this paper is the first to tackle the hallucination of architectural components, such as rooms and doors, at the scale of an entire house.

-The contribution of the paper is three fold: 1) A new extreme floorplan reconstruction task; 2) A benchmark consisting of 701 houses with ground-truth vector floorplan images; and 3) A neural architecture, whose cascading Transformer decoders reconstruct an entire floorplan including invisible rooms/doors.
+Our contribution is three fold: 1) A floorplan restoration task; 2) A benchmark with 701 houses with ground-truth vector floorplan images; and 3) A neural architecture, whose cascading Transformer decoders restore an entire floorplan, including invisible rooms/doors.
 Qualitative and quantitative evaluations demonstrate the effectiveness of our approach over the existing techniques.
-We will share our code, models, and data.
+We will share our code, and data.